norbertocaires/SE-Asia-2026/README.md

 # Risks & Notes

-- **Nov = wet-season tail.** Buffers: Ijen (Day 11→fallback Day 12 before leaving), Nusa Penida (Day 8 buffer ✓). **El Nido Tours A/B have no buffer** (traded for Vietnam) — if one cancels you lose one tour. **Shooting range still has no buffer** (Day 31 only) — but the red-eye is no longer the next morning, so a washout only rearranges the tail, not the trip.
+- **Nov = wet-season tail.** Buffers: Ijen (Day 11→fallback Day 12 before leaving), Nusa Penida (Day 8 buffer ✓ — that day doubles as the **Uluwatu** slot). **El Nido Tours A/B have no buffer** (traded for Vietnam) — if one cancels you lose one tour. **Shooting range still has no buffer** (Day 31 only) — but the red-eye is no longer the next morning, so a washout only rearranges the tail, not the trip.
-- **Date math depends on flights:** the MNL→PPS same-day connect (Nov 11 — **BOUGHT**, dep DPS 08:35 · arr PPS 16:25), the El Nido→HCMC booking (Nov 16 — **BOUGHT**, dep 10:45 · arr SGN 20:45), Air Cambodia PQC→KTI (Sat Nov 28 ✓) and the KTI→SGN→DPS return hop (Nov 30/Dec 1) all constrain the schedule — book in this order.
+- **Date math depends on flights:** the MNL→PPS same-day connect (Nov 11 — **BOUGHT**, dep DPS 08:35 · arr PPS 16:25), AirSWIFT El Nido→MNL + MNL→SGN (Nov 16 — **BOUGHT**, dep 10:45 · arr SGN 20:45), Phú Quốc→PP ferry+bus (Nov 28, daily), and the KTI→SGN→DPS return hop (Nov 30/Dec 1) all constrain the schedule — book in this order.
-- **Air Cambodia PQC→KTI** is the only direct Cambodia link and flies **Tue/Wed/Fri/Sat** — the plan needs **Sat Nov 28**; if it's sold out or schedule-shifted, fallback is PQC→SGN→KTI (Vietnam Airlines via HCMC) on the same day.
+- **PQC→Phnom Penh land route (Nov 28):** ferry Phú Quốc→Hà Tiên + bus through **Xa Xia–Prek Chak** — runs **daily** (the old Tue/Wed/Fri/Sat Air Cambodia constraint is gone); allow ~7–9h incl. border (~25% slower than flying but ~$50–75 pp cheaper). ⚠️ Storms cancel ferries in Nov → fallback: **PQC→SGN→KTI** flight (Vietnam Airlines via HCMC).
+Budget the unofficial ~$5 border tip.
 - **Indonesia double-entry:** visa-free #1 at CGK (Nov 1) is routine; the 2nd visa-free entry at DPS (Nov 30/Dec 1) is **officer discretion** — mitigate with a pre-bought **B1 e-VOA (IDR 500k ≈ $32–35)**.
 Bali Levy (IDR 150k) applies **per Indonesia visit** (leaving voids it) → budget ×2 pp. Arrival card ×2 at allindonesia.imigrasi.go.id.
 - **Bali arrival via domestic CGK→DPS (Nov 2):** immigration is at CGK; the DPS domestic arrival is fast — but Bali Levy collection still happens on Bali entry.
 Confirm the levy QR flow for domestic arrivals before flying.
 - **Greenline Luge (Cao Nguyên Hoa):** ~70 kg rider limit — heavier travelers walk/push or do the Alpine Coaster instead.
 Entry + luge combo ≈ $10 pp.
+- **Da Lat Oddities Day (Nov 24):** all stops are land-based ✅ — only the elevated/official rides pause in heavy rain; swap freely between the Tà Nung loop, Dalat Wonderland, and the glass bridge.
+Ostrich riding at Prenn runs rain-or-shine but may pause in a downpour.
+- **DLI (Lien Khuong) schedule:** Da Lat's airport has few daily departures — the Nov 25 morning DLI→SGN leg must be confirmed early; the SGN→PQC connection is flexible (many flights).
-- **13-day Vietnam is tight but un-rushed** — every block has its own arrival/reset day; only the Nov 16 El Nido→HCMC and Nov 26 Nha Trang→HCMC→PQC days are pure transit.
+- **13-day Vietnam is tight but un-rushed** — every block has its own arrival/reset day; only the Nov 16 El Nido→HCMC and Nov 25 Da Lat→SGN→PQC days are pure transit.
 - **Oslob/Cebu gone** — the CEB→SGN Mon/Wed/Fri anchor and its fragile logistics are removed from the plan.
 - **Da Lat canyoning** is rain-gated but November is its safe season; book refundable (Viet Challenge / Phat Tire).
 - **Yellow Fever cert** is the most likely thing to get you turned away at immigration — get it early